reframe-hpc/reframe/docs/tutorial_basics.rst

 Compilation flags are a property of the build system.
 If not explicitly specified, ReFrame will try to pick the correct build system (e.g., CMake, Autotools etc.) by inspecting the test resources, but in cases as the one presented here where we need to set the compilation flags, we need to specify a build system explicitly.
 In this example, we instruct ReFrame to compile a single source file using the ``-std=c++11 -Wall`` compilation flags.
-Finally, we set the arguments to be passed to the generated executable in :attr:`executable_opts <reframe.core.pipeline.RegressionTest.executable_opts>`.
+Finally, we set the arguments to be passed to the generated executable in :attr:`~reframe.core.pipeline.RegressionTest.executable_opts`.

 .. code-block:: console